hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 timings indicated high performance of the bindings, with the library largely IO bound at the TNG API (pure C) level.

-An example of how to use PyTNG is shown below:
+An example of how to use PyTNG to read a TNG file is shown below:

 ```python